EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 For more information click on this link [Core Concepts](https://developers.eos.io/welcome/latest/overview/core_concepts)

 ## Create the necessary accounts and key pairs
+The game requires two accounts, one for each player, and each account requires at least one key pair (public and private keys.)
+One account 'owns' the smart contract, a blockchain account supports only one smart contract and a smart contract must be loaded by an account.
+Accounts then identify which player ‘pushes’ a transaction to the blockchain.
+An account is created by calling an EOSIO system contract and this action requires a public key which is stored on the blockchain.
+The blockchain then uses asymmetric cryptography to verify that the account pushing the transaction is signed with the matching private key and has the required authority to perform an action.

+## Create the necessary accounts and key pairs
 The game requires two accounts and each account requires at least one key pair (public and private keys).
 * Each account identifies a player and a player ‘pushes’ a transaction to the blockchain to play the game.
 * Each account stores a public key on the blockchain.